 A common question is ‘which is stronger – a light and stiff carbon mast extension or solid alloy model?’

-Of course an aluminum extension will most likely bend than break, whereas in the unlikely event of a carbon model failure you’re looking at a snap, leaving you with some work to do to get home – and maybe even a damaged mast and/or sail too.
+Of course, an aluminum extension will most likely bend than break, whereas in the unlikely event of a carbon model failure you’re looking at a snap, leaving you with some work to do to get home – and maybe even a damaged mast and/or sail too.

-Here’s some notes to help you find the right mix of weight, performance, strength and price to suit your budget and needs.
+Here are some notes to help you find the right mix of weight, performance, strength and price to suit your budget and needs.

 Wall thickness on all types of material plays a major part in structural integrity.